sgtmetalmex/apollo-cachyos/README.md

 ---

 ## Disclaimer
-So i wanted to use the Apollo's capability to stream using virtual desktops, the Apollo-Linux did not worked correctly for me so I use Claude Code to make it work for my Rig added a Gamescope Session App and Resolution Scale Factor like Apollo in Windows, I hope it works for you
+So i wanted to use the Apollo's capability to stream using virtual desktops, the Apollo-Linux did not worked correctly for me so I use Claude Code to make it work for my Rig, I added a Gamescope Session App and Resolution Scale Factor like Apollo in Windows, I hope it works for you

 ---